-Linden Oaks offers the Detour and Rethink programs for adolescents who are experimenting with alcohol or other drugs.
+Linden Oaks offers the Rethink programs for adolescents who are experimenting with alcohol or other drugs.
 The programs are typically sought out when a teen receives a suspension from school because of alcohol/drug use during school or school event hours.
 Many times schools will reduce the number of days suspended if the teen agrees to attend this program.
 Referrals can be made by physicians, school officials, court systems and/or parents.

 Frequent use of drugs or alcohol can result in physical dependence.
 When you try to quit, it is common to experience withdrawal symptoms.